-\begin{theorem} Let $(X_0,X_1)$ be a rigid interpolation pair on $\SSS$, and let $G$ be a group of isometries on $X_\theta$.
-Then the following are equivalent: \begin{itemize} \item[(a)] $\Omega_\theta$ defined on a $G$-invariant dense subspace $Y_{00}$ of $X_0 \cap X_1$ is $G$-equivariant, \item[(b)] $\Omega_\theta$ defined on $X_\theta$ is $G$-equivariant, \item[(c)] $G$ acts as an isometry group on the interior of the scale. \end{itemize} \end{theorem}
+\begin{theorem} Let $(X_0,X_1)$ be a rigid interpolation pair, and let $G$ be a group of isometries on $X_\theta$.
+Then the following are equivalent: \begin{itemize} \item[(a)] $\Omega_\theta$ defined on $X_\theta$ is $G$-equivariant. \item[(b)] $G$ acts as an isometry group on the interior of the scale. \end{itemize} \end{theorem}